 Other Negative Effects of Smoking on Sexual Health

 When they smoke, some people have more problems than just erectile dysfunction.
 While that’s bad enough, there are additional health factors to consider when it comes to your smoking habit as well.
 Depending on your age, your gender, and your overall health, you might be dealing with some other issues related to sex and fertility.
 These are just a few of the many negative effects that smoking and tobacco smoke can have on your health:

 While further research is necessary, some studies suggest a link between nicotine intake and lower sex drive among men.
 This is because smoking can lower the production of testosterone and increase the production of carbon monoxide in the body.
 This isn’t just unhealthy; it’s also a huge turn-off most of the time!

 The American Society for Reproductive Medicine warns that both men and women can have their fertility negatively affected by using tobacco.
 The organization states that male and female smokers have approximately twice the infertility rate as non-smokers.
 Additionally, the fetus can be greatly affected by smoking, leading to possible developmental disorders or stunted growth.

 You can get a solution sooner if you address ED early.
 While the symptoms are annoying to deal with, you will have an easier time getting your sex life back on track by making an appointment as soon as possible.
-You can make an appointment to see a urologist or men’s health specialist if you don’t have a primary doctor.
+You can make an appointment to see a urologist or mens health specialist if you don’t have a primary doctor.
 While this is a fairly common condition that can be reversed, it is clear that being a heavy smoker can greatly increase its symptoms.
-Learn more about this correlation and schedule a treatment with our erectile dysfunction specialist in Los Angeles today!
+Learn more about this correlation and schedule treatment with us today!